Anmol-Singh-Jaggi/FB-Birthday-Wish-Reply/README.md

-#FB-Birthday-Wish-Reply
+# FB-Birthday-Wish-Reply

-FB-Birthday-Wish-Reply is a python script to reply to all the birthday wishes on a users timeline.
+FB-Birthday-Wish-Reply is a python script to reply to all the birthday wishes on a user's timeline.

-##Usage:
+**Usage:**

-*  Copy and paste the token from [Facebook Graph API explorer](https://developers.facebook.com/tools/explorer/)with appropriate permissions
+ - Copy and paste the token from [Facebook Graph API explorer](https://developers.facebook.com/tools/explorer/)with appropriate permissions
-*  Change the timestamp to your birthday
+ - Change the timestamp to your birthday
-*  Change the limit accordingly if your number of friends are greater than 200
+ - Change the limit accordingly if your number of friends are greater than 200

 then run: